Dhe (Cyrillic)

 Ze with descender or Dhe (Ҙ ҙ; italics: Ҙ ҙ), is a letter of the Cyrillic script.
-It is used in both the Bashkir and Wakhi languages, where it represents the voiced dental fricative //ð// (like the th in this) and the voiced alveolar sibilant affricate //d͡z// (like the ds in lads) respectively.
+It is used in both the Bashkir and Wakhi languages, where it represents the voiced dental fricative //ð// (like the th in this) and the voiced alveolar affricate //d͡z// (like the ds in lads) respectively.
 Its form is derived from the Cyrillic letter Ze (З з З з).
 It is romanized as Z with acute ⟨ź⟩ for Bashkir, and corresponds with Ezh ⟨ʒ⟩ in the Latin script of the Wakhi language and the Shughni language.

 The letter itself was introduced in 1939.